mihiran-paranamanage/inventory-management-with-angular-spring-boot/README.md

   This can be enabled by un-commenting the code lines inside those tags for development purposes.

 ### Demo
-* [Click here](https://drive.google.com/file/d/1AQLQ4TDIOAXnu6EYtFF2Rv8-1bOjBnR8/view?usp=sharing) to see the Demo.
+* [Click here](https://drive.google.com/file/d/1AQLQ4TDIOAXnu6EYtFF2Rv8-1bOjBnR8/view?usp=sharing) to see the demo video.

 ### Contact Details